TriPham2110/DataMining-Regression/README.md

 Out of the four, Cement shows the highest correlation with the concrete compressive strength.
 This also matches our normal intuition.
 When we talk about concrete, a lot of the time we will be thinking about cement because it is an essential component in creating concrete.

-Additionally, we look at the learned parameters from all models (8 univariate for each feature and one multivariate for all features).
+Additionally, we look at the learned parameters from all models (eight univariate models for each feature and two multivariate models for all features).
-There are correlations between the parameters learned for a feature in its univariate model and those for the corresponding feature in the multivariate model.
+There are correlations between the parameters learned for a feature in its univariate model and those for the corresponding feature in the multivariate models.
-The multivariate model also confirms that the four features above certainly hold more significance than the remaining ones.
+The multivariate models also confirm that the four features above certainly hold more significance than the remaining features.

 For a more comprehensive view of the assignment, please consider looking at the report also included in this repository.